Deep EM with Hierarchical Latent Label Modelling for Multi-Site Prostate Lesion Segmentation: Method

 \paragraph{Training procedure} We alternate the E-step \eqref{eq:posterior_q} with M-steps \eqref{eq:soft_ce} and \eqref{eq:map_phi} until convergence.
-We used $10^{-4}$ learning-rate and Adam optimiser.
+We used the Adam optimiser with a learning rate of $10^{-4}$.
 In practice, we perform 5-epoch gradient steps for $\theta$ per EM iteration, and 5 optimiser steps for $\phi$ using the aggregated sufficient statistics in~\eqref{eq:Q_phi}.
 Algorithm~\ref{alg:hier_em} summarises the procedure.
-To stabilise early optimisation, we add an auxiliary supervision in ~\eqref{eq:soft_ce} using the ground-truth mask.
-The corresponding loss weight gradually decayed to zero over the first 5 epochs with a sigmoid ramping up strategy.
+To stabilise early optimisation, we add an auxiliary supervision in ~\eqref{eq:soft_ce} using the observed label.
+The corresponding loss weight was gradually decayed to zero over the first five epochs using a sigmoid schedule.